romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How should an appropriate distribution model for a GitHub Action be selected?
+Q: How should an appropriate distribution model for a GitHub Action be selected?
 <details><summary>Show the answer</summary><p>

 - **Based on the intended audience and usage scope, choosing between public, private, or marketplace distribution**